bodik/sner4/README.md

 #### Server: Planner

 Planner is a daemon handling simple automation for discovery and version scanning as well as importing data into Storage subsystem.
-Currently two *trails* are supported by the planner. `sner_` trail is supposed for long term and (TBD: periodic scanning) and `sweep_` is for fast/priority portsweeps.
+Planner handles finished jobs acording it's queue workflow configuration.

 ### 2.3 Data management subsystem